vortexntnu/software-learning-period/traffic-sim/transit_sim/README.md

 A light is identified by the lane it governs, and the sim places it at that lane's stop line, offset to the **right** of the direction of travel (European convention).

-Every junction approach is drawn from the moment the sim starts; a light with nobody driving it sits with all three lamps dim.
-If your light node dies, its light goes dim rather than disappearing.
+All four junction approaches are drawn from the moment the sim starts, and a light nobody is publishing for sits with all three lamps dim.
+So dim lamps mean "no node is driving this light", not "broken" — which is what you see on the other three approaches while you are still working on one.
+If a light node dies, its light goes dim rather than vanishing.

 ### Stale entities